Trump warns 'rogue regime' North Korea of grave danger

 Despite that, Xi may be mindful that Trump has held off on trade actions against China that he loudly threatened during the 2016 presidential campaign to give Beijing more time to make progress on North Korea.

+The Chinese Foreign Ministry on Wednesday said that China fully and strictly implemented U.N.
+Security Council resolutions on North Korea, but would investigate if there were any contraventions.

-Additional reporting by Josh Smith and Soyoung Kim in SEOUL, Ben Blanchard and Benjamin Kang Lim in BEIJING, and Mike Stone in WASHINGTON; Editing by Michael Perry and Paul Tait
+Additional reporting by Matt Spetalnick, Christine Kim, Josh Smith and Soyoung Kim in SEOUL, Ben Blanchard and Benjamin Kang Lim in BEIJING, and Mike Stone in WASHINGTON; Editing by Paul Tait, Michael Perry and Nick Macfie